Now you can ask Amazon's Alexa to brew your coffee from bed

 - A sous vide pod (it's a device that will create a temperature-controlled water bath)

-The controls will work thanks to a Skill (the capabilities that you enable Alexa to perform) called Mia.
+The controls will work thanks to a Skill (aka the capabilities that you enable Alexa to perform) called Mia.
 So if you want some tea in the morning, you'll be able to say, "Alexa, tell Mia to start my tea."

 Integration with Alexa has been big at this year's CES.
 And we've already seen small appliances like the Joule sous vide circulator work with Alexa.